-Mount Athos is a special mountain in Greek territory for many reasons.
+Mount Athos is one of the most special mountains in Greece for many reasons.
 Geomorphologically it impresses with its conical shape that emerges abruptly and sharply through the waters of the sea and its top is shaped ‘to point to God’ as some monks used to say.

 Even the monastic institutions are dedicated to the memory of male saints while the only woman who "holds a place" on Mount Athos, except the Virgin Mary, is her mother, St. Anna, who is honored in the homonymous Skete from where we would take the uphill for Mount Athos.

-Travel to Aristotle’s hometown and test his theories
+7. Travel to Aristotle’s hometown and test his theories

 Stageira - credits: greece-is.com

 Stageira is a village of Halkidiki, which is located on its northeastern side, at the beginning of Mount Stratonikos.
 This village has become mainly known, due to the fact that it is the birthplace of the most important philosopher, Aristotle.

-The traditional villages of Arnaia and Afitos
+8. Walk around the traditional villages of Arnaia and Afitos

 Arnaia - credits: greece-is.com

-Afitos is the most touristic of Halkidiki’s villages.
-Definitely because of the homonymous beach, which is one of the best on the first leg, but also because of the traditional settlement and the many options it offers in the entertainment for the tastes of every visitor.
+Apart from Arnaia, Afitos is the most touristic of Halkidiki’s villages.
+That is because of the homonymous beach, which is one of the best on the first leg, but also because of the traditional settlement and the many options, it offers in the entertainment.
 Prefer to visit the village in the afternoon.

-A passion for fir trees in Taxiarchis village
+9. Discover your passion for fir trees in Taxiarchis village